Gitfracto/data-cleaning-pandas/README.md

 1. Sharks fatal attacks are more recurrent on women than men.
 2. Surfing related activities have the highest fatality ratio.
 3. Shark attacks have a strong relationshi with the age of the those attacked.
-4. There is at least one group of activities that provoke the sharks mroe than others.
+4. There is at least one group of activities that provoke the sharks more than others.

 Inside the **visualization** file you will be able to see the hypothesis results